-- Documentation that during the period beginning on January 1, 2007, and ending on December 31, 2009, an applicant is or has been 180 days or less delinquent on mortgage loan payments on the applicant's primary residence or on medical bill payments for the applicant or the applicant's family.
-[HEA §428B(a)(3)(B)(i)and (ii); DCL GEN-08-08/FP-08-07] - An updated credit report indicating that the applicant is no longer 90 days or more delinquent. - An updated credit report correcting the information found on the original credit history that resulted in an adverse credit determination. - A statement from the creditor that the applicant has made satisfactory arrangements to repay each debt that resulted in the adverse credit determination.
+- An applicant who is or has been 180 days or less delinquent, during the period beginning on January 1, 2007, and ending on December 31, 2009, on mortgage loan payments on the borrower's primary residence or on medical bill payments for the applicant or the applicant's family.

+[DCL GEN-08-08/FP-08-07] - An updated credit report indicating that the applicant is no longer 90 days or more delinquent. - An updated credit report correcting the information found on the original credit history that resulted in an adverse credit determination. - A statement from the creditor that the applicant has made satisfactory arrangements to repay each debt that resulted in the adverse credit determination.

-For each debt of less than \$500 that is 90 days or more delinquent, a satisfactory written explanation from the applicant of the reason for the delinquency.
+• For each debt of less than \$500 that is 90 days or more delinquent, a satisfactory written explanation from the applicant of the reason for the delinquency.